 INTERVIEWER: Okay, I’m Laura Damon-Moore, I’m here today on February 5th, 2019, talking with Robbie Webber about the Madison Municipal Building, as kind of a follow up to Municipal Restored.
-Robbie, could you introduce yourself and tell us a little bit about your history in Madison and also your history in, and relationship to, the Madison Municipal Building.
+Robbie, could you introduce yourself and tell us a little bit about your history in Madison and also your history in, and relationship to, the Madison Municipal Building?

 And I was on the Madison City Council from 2003 to 2009.
 I had always been sort of opinionated and began to be involved with local issues.
 And people would say to me, you should run for office.
 And I would say, that’s not going to happen.
 And then a friend invited me to a training for women in politics.
 And one of the speakers, I remember that Gwen Moore, Kathleen Falk, and Tammy Baldwin were all at the, were all speakers.
-I’m not sure who said this, it might have been Tammy, I’m going to guess that it was.
-She said, “women don’t run for office because they think they have to know everything before they run.
-But that never stops the men.”
-[LAUGHTER] And she said, “You only need to know who to ask.”
+I’m not sure who said this, but it might have been Tammy, I’m going to guess that it was.
+She said, “Women don’t run for office because they think they have to know everything before they run.
+But that never stops the men.” (laughs) And she said, “You only need to know who to ask.”
 And at that moment I said, okay, I can do this.
 And through some other details that I won’t go in to, I sort of had the seat almost handed by the former alder who decided not to run.
-So of course I got on the city council, and I had no idea how much work it was going to be, and all the things I was going to have to know about and stuff like that.
+So, of course, I got on the city council, and I had no idea how much work it was going to be, and all the things I was going to have to know about and stuff like that.

 But even before I got onto the council, I had been spending quite a bit of time in Room 260 of the Municipal Building, attending meetings and speaking on issues and listening to the process and things like that.

-INTERVIEWER: What were some of the “local issues” that really drew you in that—
+INTERVIEWER: What were some of the local issues that really drew you in that—

 NARRATOR: Well, I’ve always been involved with transportation a lot.
-I was working for Bicycle Federation of Wisconsin, and so I was thinking a lot about how people move around, and I had a friend from graduate school who sort of pulled me in to that issue, and into the idea of the overlap between land use and transportation decisions and how people move around and how we live and how to build a city and that kind of thing.
+I was working for Bicycle Federation of Wisconsin, and so I was thinking a lot about how people move around, and I had a friend from graduate school who had kind of pulled me in to that issue, and into the idea of the overlap between land use and transportation decisions and how people move around and how we live and how to build a city and that kind of thing.
 And giving people choices on transportation, and many other issues that all come in to that.

 So I had been going to speak at different commissions.
 And you get three minutes to talk.
 And then you have to sit down and be quiet, and even if some of the commission members say things or ask questions that you could add significant information, you’re not allowed to jump in.
-Which I was reminded of, multiple times.
+Which I was reminded of multiple times.
 So when I got elected and I was on the committees, people would ask me, you know, what’s the best part of being on the council?
 And I had two sort of cheeky answers: one was, “City staff have to return my phone calls now,” and the second one was, “I get to ask the questions.
 And I don’t get cut off at three minutes.”

 INTERVIEWER: Yes, right.

 NARRATOR: So I again spent a lot of time in Room 260 on the second floor, sometimes the third floor, we’d get moved around for various different things.
-And that room was such—I mean, it was such a disaster in so many ways, because it was ice-cold in the summer and it was absolutely steaming hot in the winter.
+And that room was such—I mean, it was such a disaster in so many ways, because it was ice-cold in the summer and it was absolutely just steaming hot in the winter.
 So, I ride my bike to get around, or sometimes I’ll take the bus or I’ll walk, and I’ll be dressed to be outside.
 And so in the summer I’d be dressed in shorts and a tee shirt, or tank top, or a skirt, or a light dress, and I’d come inside and it was like 65 degrees in there.
 And I was absolutely sure that I was going to get hypothermia.
 And then in the winter I’d be wearing a turtleneck, and long underwear and it’d be eighty.
-And I remember thinking, “I’m going to be dehydrated, I’m going to pass out…” I mean, the heating and cooling was just terrible.
+And I just was thinking, “I’m going to be dehydrated, I’m going to pass out”.
+I mean, the heating and cooling was just terrible.